-Tribes Cherokee (Principal People, those who live in the mountains, those who live in the cave country) Navajo Sioux "Northern Iroquoian" Chippewa Choctaw Pueblo Apache Iroquois Creek Blackfeet Seminole Cheyenne Arawak Shawnee Mohegan Huron Oneida Lakota Crow Crow Tribe of Montana "children of the large-beaked bird" Teton Hopi Inuit
+Tribes Cherokee (Principal People, those who live in the mountains, those who live in the cave country) Navajo Sioux "Northern Iroquoian" Chippewa Choctaw Pueblo Pequot are Native American people of the U.S. state of Connecticut.
+Apache Iroquois are a historically powerful northeast Native American confederacy.
+"Six Nations", comprising the Mohawk, Onondaga, Oneida, Cayuga, Seneca, and Tuscarora peoples.
+Creek Blackfeet Seminole Cheyenne Arawak Shawnee Mohegan Huron Oneida Lakota Crow Crow Tribe of Montana "children of the large-beaked bird" Teton Hopi Inuit

 Spokane, Native American tribe whose name translates to "Children of the Sun."